Xetibo/ReSet-Doc/sections/existing_projects/dynamic_libraries.typ

 )

 Anyrun abstracts the plugin implementation behind several different crates.
-First is the ABI crate which handles the conversion of Rust specific types into C stable ABI compatible ones.
+First is the ABI crate which handles the conversion of Rust-specific types into C stable ABI-compatible ones.

 In @anyrunplugininfo, the plugin info struct of anyrun is visualized.